Instabug/Instabug-Flutter/README.md

 ## Crash reporting

 Instabug automatically captures every crash of your app and sends relevant details to the crashes page of your dashboard.

-Crashes are reported only when the app is running in release mode
+⚠️ **Crashes will only be reported in release mode and not in debug mode.**

 1. To start using Crash reporting, import the following into your `main.dart`.